 Updated July 11, 2023

-A marketing manager works with an organization's leadership to develop a strategy to improve revenue and grow the company's customer base.
+A marketing manager develops strategies to improve revenue and grow a company's customer base.
+If you have a background in marketing and excellent leadership skills, you might thrive as a marketing manager.
 Learning the duties of a marketing manager and how to become one can help you determine if it's the right career path for you.
-In this article, we'll describe what a marketing manager does, the steps you can take to be a marketing manager and answer some frequently asked questions about this role.

 What does a marketing manager do?

-- Evaluating the effectiveness of a marketing campaign in relation to set goals
+Evaluating the effectiveness of a marketing campaign in relation to established goals

 How to become a marketing manager

 Here are some steps you can follow to pursue a career as a marketing manager: